A simple master Theorem for discrete divide and conquer recurrences: Introduction

 \section{Introduction}

 Divide-and-conquer methods are widely used in Computer Science.
-The analysis of the cost of the algorithm naturly leads to divide-and-conquer recurrences.
-The methods to study these recurrences are popularized as ``Master theorems'' in the litterature of Computer Science.
+The analysis of the cost of the algorithm naturally leads to divide-and-conquer recurrences.
+The methods to study these recurrences are popularized as ``Master theorems'' in the literature of Computer Science.
 See e.g. the reference books by Cormen et al~\cite{cormen} or Goodrich and Tamassia~\cite{goodrich}.

 In the sequel, we consider sequences $(X_n)_{n\ge 0}$ that are defined by $X_0=a_0$, then